Best Amazon Prime Day deals: Mumsnet favourites

 Hoover HMC5 vs Mattress Maid: which mattress cleaner should you buy?

-Both the Hoover HMC5 and Spring & Spruce Mattress Maid promise to make mattress cleaning less of a faff.
-I’ve tested both in a busy family home with two children, two dogs and a sofa that has frankly seen too much.
-Here’s which one I’d buy.
+Both the Hoover HMC5 and the Spring & Spruce Mattress Maid promise to make mattress cleaning less of a faff.
+I’ve tried both in a busy family house with two kids, two dogs, and a sofa that’s been through it.
+Here’s the one I’d spend my own money on.

 Our writers test and research products independently.
 When you buy through a link on our site we may earn a commission, but we’ll only ever publish an honest review.
 Find out more.